DuSable High School: Bronzeville

-Williams Preparatory
+Williams Prep

-Daniel Hale Williams Preparatory School of Medicine High School (DHW) is a public 4–year career academy high school and academic center The academic center serves 9th through 12th grade students.
+Daniel Hale Williams Preparatory School of Medicine High School (DHW) is a public 4–year career academy high school and academic center.
+The academic center serves 9th through 12th grade students.
 The school opened in September 2005 as a part of the Chicago Public Schools' Renaissance 2010 program.
 The school is named for Daniel Hale Williams, an African-American doctor who performed the first successful open heart surgery.
 Helping minority students get into medical school and become future members of the medical field is central to DHW's mission and vision.
 The school celebrated its first graduating class in 2011.

+Enrollment and demographics

 Other information

 Chicago Public Schools and the Chicago Board of Education opened a birth control clinic in the school in June 1985, in efforts to lower the school's high teen-age pregnancy and drop-out rates.
 The opening of the clinic caused worldwide controversy.
 The school once held an inner sanctuary that had many different animals, including peacocks, a goat, snakes, pigeons, chickens, and various other species.
 Emiel Hamberlin, the schools' biology teacher and sanctuary was featured in the March 1977 issue of Ebony magazine.
+In 1994, then-DuSable principal Charles Mingo created the "Second-Chance Program", a program that served as an alternative school for recent high school drop-outs and adults looking to earn a high school diploma.
 In 1995, with funding from NASA, DuSable became the first public high school in Chicago to be connected to the Internet.
-DuSable principal Charles Mingo created the "Second-Chance Program", a program that served as an alternative school for recent high school drop-outs and adults looking to earn a high school diploma in 1994.